Majorana quanta, string scattering, curved spacetimes and the Riemann Hypothesis: From Hermitian Hamiltonians to the S-matrix method for the RH

 \subsection{The scattering approach to the RH and the Majorana Tower}

-Analogies with the scattering amplitude and locations of the zeta zeros have been discussed in the past, starting from the $1972$ work by Faddeev \cite{faddeev}, then by Lax \cite{lax} and Bhaduri \cite{bhaduri}.
+Analogies with the scattering amplitude obtained from the scattering matrix $S$ of a physical system and the locations of the zeros of Riemann's zeta have been already discussed in the past, since $1972$, starting with the work by Faddeev \cite{faddeev}, then followed by Lax \cite{lax}, Bhaduri \cite{bhaduri} and many others.

-Now, put a bridge between the results discussed in the classical approach by Hilbert and P\'olya and this other approach where one instead searches for and analyzes the complex poles of the scattering $S$-matrix that can be mapped into the critical line and coincide with the nontrivial Riemann zeroes of $\zeta$.
-In this way, if the $S$ matrix poles and zeros build up a sequence of numbers that overlap the distribution of the $\zeta(z)$ zeros.
+Now, we can put a bridge between the results obtained before with the classical approach by Hilbert and P\'olya and this different approach where one instead searches for the complex poles of the scattering $S$-matrix that can be mapped into the critical line and coincide with the nontrivial Riemann zeroes of $\zeta$ analyizing their properties.
+In this method, the RH is proved if the $S$ matrix poles and zeros build up a sequence of numbers that overlaps the distribution of the $\zeta(z)$'s zeros and explain the properties of the poles that must distribute along the critical line to be described with the Veneziano amplitude of the tachyonic aspect of the bosonic string scattering already shown in Ref. \cite{castro}.

-The main point is that the poles have the property of existing always in pairs and to be related via complex conjugation.
-If this property is discussed and proved with a physical model, then the proof of the RH with this method is reinforced, a path to the RH is set.
-This is our contribution with the Majorana Tower.
-To this aim, we extend what discussed up to now for Dirac-like particles to the infinite-components Majorana's solution -- the Majorana Tower -- where particles coincide with their own antiparticles.
-We apply this mathematical structure to the study of the zeros and poles of the $S$-matrix of a tachyonic condensate generated by the scattering of tachyons in the bosonic string theory framework that represents a route to the RH when some points will be fixed.

-Let us briefly introduce the main properties of the Majorana infinite-components equation that can be of interest to us.
-By definition, the energy of a particle at rest in the lab reference frame is $E_0=mc^2$.
-In the Majorana Tower, the energy $E$ results also connected with the spin angular momentum $j$ of the particle, giving rise to an infinite spectrum of particles with different energy and spin values,